xdp-project/bpf-examples/pping/README.md

 is found, the RTT is simply calculated as the time difference between the current time and the timestamp.

-For Kathie's pping implementation, as well as this one, TCP timestamps are used as the identifiers.
+This tool, just as Kathie's original pping implementation, uses TCP timestamps as identifiers.
 For outgoing packets, the TSval (which is a timestamp in and off itself) is timestamped.
 Incoming packets are then parsed for the TSecr, which are the echoed TSval values from the receiver.
 The TCP timestamps are not necessarily unique for every packet (they have a limited update frequency, appears to be 1000 Hz for modern Linux systems), so only the first instance of an identifier is timestamped, and matched against the first incoming packet with